winsontan520/mobile-data-usage/README.md

 - Unit Testing using Mockk

 ## Test Coverage
-To run test coverage: ./gradlew connectedAndroidTest jacocoTestReport
+To run test coverage:
+``./gradlew connectedAndroidTest jacocoTestReport``

+Then can find the report at <project>/app/build/reports/coverage/debug/index.html